 Water Quality Database

-Friends of the Chicago River partners with EarthEcho International to share water quality data gathered by students participating in our Chicago River Schools Network (CRSN) and Adopt A River Schools (AARS) programs.
-If your students have tested anywhere within the Chicago-Calumet River watershed, please create an account and upload your data to the EarthEcho Water Challege website.
-Their database is free and available to the public.
+Friends of the Chicago River partners with EarthEcho International to gather water quality data in the Chicago-Calumet River watershed.
+Schools in our Chicago River Schools Network (CRSN) and Adopt A River Schools (AARS) programs are welcome to this database.
+If your students take a trip anywhere within the watershed to test water quality, survey macroinvertebrates, or conduct a service project (like litter), Friends can give you access via our shared account on the EarthEcho Water Challege website.
+Their database is free and available to the public and Friends' dashboard is a great way to visualize our shared data.

 - Water Chemistry